prometheus/docs/content/docs/operating/security.md

 components to expose their configuration over their HTTP endpoint.

-Secrets from other sources used by dependencies (e.g. the `AWS_SECRET_KEY` enviroment vabiable as used by EC2 service discovery) may end up exposed due to code outside of our control or due to functionality that happens to expose wherever it is stored.
+Secrets from other sources used by dependencies (e.g. the `AWS_SECRET_KEY` environment variable as used by EC2 service discovery) may end up exposed due to code outside of our control or due to functionality that happens to expose wherever it is stored.